-M. PROCEDURES FOR ACCEPTING APPLICATIONS AND SELECTING FROM THE WAITING LIST All persons/families interested in applying for housing at Park Place must comply with the following requirements to be "considered for housing":
+N. PROCEDURES FOR ACCEPTING APPLICATIONS AND SELECTING FROM THE WAITING LIST All persons/families interested in applying for housing at Park Place must comply with the following requirements to be "considered for housing":

-Applications may be picked up at the Management Office located at 1230 N Street, Sacramento, California, 95814 between the hours of 10:00 a.m. - 4:00 p.m., Monday through Friday.
+Applications may be picked up at 1230 N Street, Sacramento, California, 95814.

-Requests for applications to be sent through the mail may be made by writing to the above address or by telephoning (916) 444-8400 during the above business hours.
-Applications should be returned during business hours in person or via first class mail.
+Requests for applications to be sent through the mail may be made by writing to the above address or by telephoning (916) 444-8400.
+Applications may be returned in person, electronically or via first class mail.
 Allowances will be made for persons with mobility impairments, who request a reasonable accommodation or who live out-of-state.
 Applications will be date and time stamped and applications will enter the Waiting List in the chronological order of receipt.

 - 4 Application must list all family members who will reside in the unit. - Applicant must present an acceptable credit/criminal history per credit and criminal screening criteria established by management, as reported by a credit bureau and/or by any credit references listed on the application.
 A credit/criminal report will be run on the applicant(s) by the Park Place in accordance with HUD Notice H2012-11, all applicants age 18 or older will be subject to a criminal background check.
 Applicant must not have an eviction for drug related criminal activity or display a pattern of abuse of alcohol that would interfere with the health, safety or right to a peaceful enjoyment of the premises by other residents.
-No family member can have a conviction other than acquittal for any sexual offense. - Provide good/acceptable references from all landlords, both current and previous, listed on the application and in credit bureau files. - Provide proof of citizenship for household members as well as social security numbers for members of the family in accordance with Sections E, F, G and H of this document. - Show that the applicant has the ability to fulfill all the lease requirements (with or without care assistance) where applicable.
+No family member can have a conviction other than acquittal for any sexual offense.

-Demonstrate satisfactory housekeeping habits that will not jeopardize the health, security or welfare of other residents.
+- Provide good/acceptable references from all landlords, both current and previous, listed on the application and in credit bureau files. - Provide proof of citizenship for household members as well as social security numbers for members of the family in accordance with Sections E, F, G and H of this document. - ♣ Show that the applicant has the ability to fulfill all the lease requirements (with or without care assistance) where applicable. - Demonstrate satisfactory housekeeping habits that will not jeopardize the health, security or welfare of other residents.